 Biology and life history Adult sawflies emerge from the cocoons overwintering in the soil and leaf litter.
 Females cut slits in the marginal leaf surfaces and insert eggs in blister-like "pockets" in the leaf tissue.
 Larvae emerge and feed gregariously.
-By three to four weeks, the larvae are full grown and will drop to the ground to spin their cocoons.
+By three to four weeks, the larvae are mature and drop to the ground to spin their cocoons.
 In Monroe, Washington, adults emerged in August and a second generation of larvae began to feed immediately suggesting a third generation.

 Pest monitoring Sawflies that are new to an area tend to build up large numbers and can cause significant defoliation.
 Early detection by watching as the new growth in the lower canopy develops is important because sawflies typically eat continuously and then drop out of sight (to pupate in the soil).
 Damage appears to occur overnight.
 Control of the first generation will reduce the number and severity of defoliation by the second and third generations.

 Prune out infested branches, though that seems more radical than allowing defoliation to occur with branches releafing.
 Often the first generation of larvae that emerge in the spring concentrate their feeding damage on the lower branches, while later generations feed on the higher branches.

 Rosetta, R. 2009.
 Mountain ash sawfly.
 OSU Nursery IPM (https://agsci.oregonstate.edu/nurspest/insects/mountain-ash-sawfly)